Richmond.gov.uk

 Consultations on Heathrow

-The Government and Heathrow have carried out several consultations on the expansion of the airport.
+The government and Heathrow have carried out several consultations on the expansion of the airport.

-In June 2019 Heathrow launched a 12-week consultation unveiling their plans to lower the M25 for the third runway to cross, reroute rivers, remove swathes of green-belt land for airport buildings and new super-sized car parks.
+In June 2019 Heathrow launched a 12-week consultation unveiling their plans to lower the M25 for the third runway to cross, reroute rivers, and remove swathes of green-belt land for airport buildings and new super-sized car parks.

 In October 2017 the Government was forced to launch a consultation for a second time on its proposed 'National Policy Statement' (NPS) for airports.
 This followed complaints from councils, that they had withheld important new information back from the public.